 "frame of wood erected on a post or pole with holes into which were put the head and hands of an offender who was thus exposed for public derision and abuse," mid-14c., pillorie (attested in Anglo-Latin from late 12c., in surnames from mid-13c.), from Old French pilori "pillory" (mid-12c.), which is related to Medieval Latin pilloria, but all are of uncertain origin.
 Perhaps a diminutive of Latin pila "pillar, stone barrier" (see pillar), but OED finds this proposed derivation "phonologically unsuitable."

 c.
-1600, from pillory (n.).
-Figurative sense of "expose publicly to ridicule or abuse" is from 1690s.
+1600, "punish by exposure in the pillory," from pillory (n.).
+Figurative sense of "expose publicly to ridicule, contempt, or abuse" is from 1690s.
 Related: Pilloried.